This is a large document. You can:

 All these are speculations.
 What really worked for me was to join as a volunteer in a hospital: helping in though cases.
 This activity made me feel helpful, so I started to believe in Jesus teachings.
 The more I got involved the more I corroborated: I could lack of money, but feel satisfied, so I continued this path.
 I feel thankful now, because God pick me up and put me in a situation where I have to give back.
 My advice is this: try it for yourself, put into practice what Jesus said and do the sacraments.
 Without you knowing, because She is also involved, Virgin Mary will exceed your expectations.

 I am a layperson, an artist and engineer, a regular young Mexican, and not an authority on the matter.

-Ignore this guide if your Church or Priest opinion is different than mine.
-Again, this information is just an opinion; we are constantly learning, and this FAQ is also updated constantly.
+Ignore this guide if your Church’s or Priest’s opinion is different than mine.
+Again, this information is just an opinion; we are constantly learning, and this FAQ is also updated occasionally.
 As many other Internet sources, should be light considered.
-I encourage you to consult qualified curriculums about these important matters.
+I encourage you to consult qualified curricula about these important matters.

 Copernicus and the Church: What the history books don’t say

 Many believe the heliocentric theory was immediately rejected by the Catholic Church.
 However, the relationship between the Church and Copernicus is much more complex than popular historical narratives suggest.

 The Christian Science Monitor